Attraction 47 / 54

 One of the Sphinxes

 Two bronze replicas of Egyptian sphinxes sit on either side of Cleopatra’s Needle and bear the inscription “the good god, Thuthmosis III given life”, written in hieroglyphics.
-Other Egyptian-style touches adorn the embankment where the obelisk sits.
+The sphinxes face the wrong way.
+They look in the direction of the obelisk, while they are meant to look away from the monument in order to protect it against enemies.

 Though Cleopatra’s Needle was restored in 2005, visitors can still view damage to one of the sphinxes' pedestal, caused when a German bomb landed near it during a World War I air raid.